 Stuart Cribb

 Stuart specialises in international commercial litigation and arbitration.
 As an advocate, he has argued at all levels of the English judicial system, including before the Supreme Court of the United Kingdom.
-In arbitration, he has advised and acted in disputes seated in various jurisdictions, and has experience of cases under the ICC, UNCITRAL, LCIA, LMAA, CIARB, SIAC and CIETAC rules.
+In arbitration, he has advised and acted in disputes seated in various jurisdictions, and has experience of cases under the ICC, UNCITRAL, LCIA, LMAA, CIARB, SIAC, CIETAC and DIAC rules.

 Stuart has a particular interest in arbitrations with a connection to: